MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/query-azure-cli-concepts.md

 ## Get multiple values

-To get more than one property, put expressions in square brackets  `[ ]` (a __multiselect list__) as a comma-separated list.
-To get the VM name, admin user, and SSH key all at once use the command:
+To get more than one property, put expressions separated by commas in square brackets  `[ ]` (a __multiselect list__).
+The following command gets the VM name, admin user, and SSH key all at once:

 ## [Cmd](#tab/cmd)
 ```cmd